jyoh1248/SynergyEvaluation/README.md

 ### Interaction effects evaluation for in vitro combinations of two compouds : comparision of methods in variable relative potency cases (two compouns with nonparallel dose-effect curves)

 > The internship's mission includes the overview of the current statistical methods to analyze compounds combinations with in-vitro experiments in the case where the relative potency is not constant (maximum effects and/or slopes not shared between the dose-effect curves of single compounds).
 The methods for explicit detection of synergy will be discussed as well as the proposition of alternative methods like Tallarida model and Hand model.
-The implementation of methods, including development of a R package called \texttt{SynergyEvaluation}, is conducted with simulations of experimental data.
+The implementation of methods, including development of a R package called **SynergyEvaluation**, is conducted with simulations of experimental data.
 Finally results are presented visually, in order to facilitate the understanding and the comparison between methods.

 ![simulation](/source/simulation.png)